globocom/secDevLabs/owasp-top10-2017-apps/a6/misconfig-wordpress/docs/ATTACK.md

 ## 🔥

-We can confirm that the directory is browseable by accessing it through a web browser, as confirmed by the following image:
+We can confirm that the directory is browseable by accessing it through a web browser, as shown by the following image:

  <p align="center">
     <img src="attack7.png"/>